cajun-code/game_dev_ruby_book/tic_tac_toe.rst

   create  tic-tac-toe/lib/tic-tac-toe/version.rb
   Initializating git repo in ./tic-tac-toe

 This creates a basic project structure and sets up an git repository for you.
 The Gemfile is a Bundler file that keeps track of the dependencies of the application.
 We will see more about this later.

 The Rakefile is an Task master.
-Basicly Rake is a command line utility for running tasks simular to an make file or an ant build script. it gives you the ability to run tests and package up your application.
+Basically Rake is a command line utility for running tasks similar to an make file or an ant build script. it gives you the ability to run tests and package up your application.
 I will show the testing in a little bit.
 The packaging we will discuss at the end of this chapter.

 The gemspec file defines the project information such as name and description and author information on a project.
 We will edit that information when we start discussing packaging